 When Not to Shop a Sale

-The only time you should ignore a big sale is if the item is something that wasn’t even on your radar before.
-If you’ve never wanted it or thought of it before you saw the deal, keep walking.
-Retail stores are very, very good at making everything look like you need it when you really don’t.
+The only time you should ignore a big sale is if the item is something that wasn't even on your radar before.
+That's not smart shopping.
+If you've never wanted it or thought of it before you saw the deal, keep walking.
+Retail stores are very, very good at making everything look like you need it when you really don't.

 Black Friday Cyber Monday for Plus Size Women